rails/rails/guides/source/initialization.md

 ### Back to `config/environment.rb`

-When `config/application.rb` has finished loading Rails, and defined the application namespace, we go back to `config/environment.rb`, where the application is initialized.
+The rest of `config/application.rb` defines the configuration for the `Rails::Application` which will be used once the application is fully initialized.
+When `config/application.rb` has finished loading Rails and defined the application namespace, we go back to `config/environment.rb`, where the application is initialized.
 For example, if the application was called `Blog`, here we would find `Blog::Application.initialize!`, which is